 Correlation Matrix.
 As a preliminary investigation we will use a correlation matrix for all procedural learning tasks to examine the simple Pearson correlations between tasks regardless of the facet of procedural learning performance.
 Bartlett’s test of sphericity will be used to test whether there exist substantial correlations between the measures to justify a factor analysis procedure.

 Confirmatory Factor Analysis.
-Next, we will conduct a Confirmatory Factor Analysis (CFA) to examine our proposed multi-facet model (Domain, Type of Instructions, Feedback) of procedural learning (see figure below).
-Model fit will be assessed using CFI, TLI, GFI and RMSEA indices [106].

-Assuming good model fit, the multi-facet model will be compared to a unidimensional model, where all procedural learning tasks share a single latent factor representing procedural learning.
-Comparison Confirmatory Factor Analysis.
 Next, we will conduct a Confirmatory Factor Analysis (CFA) to examine our proposed multi-facet model (Domain, Type of Instructions, Feedback) of procedural learning (see Figure 1).
-Model fit will be assessed using CFI, TLI, GFI and RMSEA indices [106]. will be done by comparing Bayesian Information Criterion (BIC), thus penalizing for the greater model complexity (i.e., larger number of parameters) of the multi-faceted model.
-If procedural learning represents a unified ability than a model that contains a single procedural memory factor that encompasses all the procedural learning tasks would provide the best fit to the data.
-However, if procedural learning is a componential ability, then it is possible that a model containing all different dimensions would provide the best fit to the data.
-Notably, we will also explore how specific facets are related to a second order latent factor (i.e., reflecting overall individuals' differences in procedural learning ability across facets), to gain insights regarding the structure of procedural learning as a theoretical construct.
+Model fit will be assessed using CFI, TLI, GFI and RMSEA indices [106]. will be done by comparing Bayesian Information Criterion (BIC), thus penalizing the greater model complexity (i.e., larger number of parameters) of the multi-faceted model.
+If procedural learning represents a unified ability then a model that contains a single procedural memory factor that encompasses all the procedural learning tasks will provide the best fit to the data.
+However, if procedural learning is a componential ability, then it is possible that a model containing all the different dimensions would provide the best fit to the data.
+Notably, we will also explore how specific facets are related to a second order latent factor (i.e., reflecting overall individuals’ differences in procedural learning ability across facets), to gain insights regarding the structure of procedural learning as a theoretical construct.
 Modification indices will be examined as needed, and theoretically sound covariances or loadings will be added if necessary.
-Assuming good model fit, we will examine potential group differences in the structure and measurement of procedural learning, by testing for a lack of measurement invariance between the groups.
+Assuming a good model fit, we will examine potential group differences in the structure and measurement of procedural learning by testing for a lack of measurement invariance between the groups.
 Lastly, we will compute factor scores for dyslexic and control participants.
 The factor scores will then be compared between the two groups and correlated with literacy scores.

 Exploratory Factor Analysis.
 Additionally, we will use exploratory factor analysis (EFA) to identify latent dimensions of procedural learning ability and to explore the possibility of shared and unshared variance across all the procedural learning tasks.
-The number of factors to be extracted will be selected according to the amount of variance explained, using the Keiser criterion a Scree plot.
+The number of factors to be extracted will be selected according to the amount of variance explained, using the Keiser criterion a scree plot.
 The minimum loading of a factor will be 0.32 [107].
 Factor values that exceed 0.4 will be considered as having high uniqueness values [108].
 If there is a general shared process across the different procedural learning tasks, we expect to see that all procedural learning tasks load on the same factor.
-Alternatively, converging evidence could be found if the same dimension that was found as informative in the CFA, would also be found as a loading factor in the EFA.
-However, it is also possible that additional, other factors will emerge from the exploratory analysis, representing different important dimensions that differentiate the processes involved in various procedural learning tasks.
+Alternatively, converging evidence could be found if the same dimension that was found as informative in the CFA is also found as a loading factor in the EFA.
+However, it is also possible that additional factors will emerge from the exploratory analysis, representing different important dimensions that differentiate the processes involved in various procedural learning tasks.
 Lastly, we will compute factor scores for dyslexic and control participants.
 The factor scores will then be compared between the two groups and correlated with literacy scores.

 3.8 Study 2 - Developing A Machine Learning-Based Diagnosis Support System for Identifying Developmental Dyslexia.